slackapi/bolt-js/README.md

 ));
 ```

-Message subtype matching is common, so Bolt ships with a builtin listener middleware that filters all messages that
+Message subtype matching is common, so Bolt for JavaScript ships with a builtin listener middleware that filters all messages that
 match a given subtype.
 The following is an example of the opposite of the one above - the listener only sees messages
 that _are_ `bot_message`s.